How many hours of mandatory continuing legal education (MCLE) am I required to take in order to fulfill my annual requirements?

 Are there special MCLE rules or exemptions for certified specialists, older members, judges, inactive, military, or retired members, or members with limited SC Bar licenses?

 Yes.
 See SCACR Rule 408(A)-(F) for special rules and exemptions that apply to these categories.

 Registration and Attendance

 How do I register for a live, in-person seminar?

 Log in to your account by using your SC Bar username and password.
 If you cannot remember your password, select the “forgot password” button.
 To re-set your password, please do not use these unusual characters # * & % = . ' " as our system does not accept these.
 If you do not get a response via email about your password, please call Robin Genovese at 803-771-0333, or email her at firstname.lastname@example.org.
 She will send you a new password.
 If username and passwords are correct, and you are having trouble logging into your account, or you are logged in and cannot complete your purchase, first try a different browser.
 You may also log out, clear your browser’s cache and log back in.
 We recommend using Google Chrome, Firefox, or Safari.

 What choices do I have for in-person attendance at live seminars?

 Most SC Bar CLE programs are offered live at the SC Bar Conference Center located at 1501 Park Street, Columbia.
 Many programs are also offered for in-person attendance at various satellite locations around the state.
-For a list of locations for each program, refer to the individual program web page entry or click on the program location name for a listing of upcoming seminars offered at that location.
-Specific program locations and directions are provided as links to those locations.
+For a list of locations for each program, refer to the individual program web page entry.
+You may choose your satellite location when you register for the program.

 How do I prove my seminar attendance at any location?